kevboh/longform/docs/COMPILE.md

 ## The Future

 Compile remains a feature that will change over time.
 [Open issues](https://github.com/kevboh/longform/issues?q=is%3Aissue+is%3Aopen+label%3Acompile) are a good way to track what's on the roadmap.
 I plan on adding more steps and a few more features that allow you to fully customize what happens inside a given workflow.
-As always, if you think a step should be added or changed, or that compile should behave differently, pleaes open an issue in GitHub.
+As always, if you think a step should be added or changed, or that compile should behave differently, please open an issue in GitHub.